niklas-palm/cloudformation/README.md

 ## Usage

-To use the templates in this repo, you can use either the AWS console or the AWS cli.
+To use the templates in this repo, you can use either the AWS cli or the SAM cli.

 ### Configure CLI